-The Board of Directors shall be composed of seven members.
-Five elected Board members and the current and previous Presidents.
+The Board of Directors shall be composed of seven members: Five elected Board members and the current and immediate past President.

 The Board of Directors will be elected from the membership of the club by nomination from the floor and will serve five-year terms.

-The Board of Directors shall elect one of it’s members as Chairman and shall preside at all meetings of the Board.
+The Board of Directors shall elect one of its members as Chairman who shall preside at all meetings of the Board.

 The Club President and Chairman of the Board shall be entitled to vote at such meetings.